Relintai/pandemonium_engine_docs/tutorials/math/random_number_generation.rst

 This approach can be useful to make random number generation feel less repetitive.
 Still, it doesn't prevent results from "ping-ponging" between a limited set of values.
-To prevent this, use the :ref:`shuffle bag
+To prevent this, use the `shuffle bag
 <doc_random_number_generation_shuffle_bags>` pattern instead.

 Get a random dictionary value